-As the French New Wave begins its rejection of traditional rules, the change in the world of art and film as a new medium is still poorly understood.
+As the French New Wave begins its rejection of traditional rules, the change in art and film as a new medium is still poorly understood.
 Artists seek different perspectives in the face of massive change.
 In the modern age, the internet is a meeting point for exploring all kinds of views.
 When film school becomes a mecca and achievement for your position to be recognized, you can create artworks in written or visual form.
 YouTube, WordPress, Instagram, Facebook, and more are new media platforms for arts and crafts.
 However, has this change also happened in the past?

 Speaking of new mediums and movements, we do not always think of the French New Wave or, in French, La Nouvelle Vague, a French art film movement formed in the late 1950s.
 This movement was born out of a rejection of traditional cinema.
 Taking a fresh approach and modern tweaks in terms of editing, visuals, style, storytelling, and concept, the French New Wave and its rejection of traditional rules uses irony, meta-narrative, existential, no scripts, no direction, and without having to always focus on introductions, conflicts, and resolutions.

 In the modern era, this movement has influenced many independent films.
 Directors like Quentin Tarantino and Martin Scorsese are two of the many directors inspired by the New Wave.
 From an arthouse perspective, this movement influences an interpretation’s narration, the aspect ratio as a new material in constructing a film concept, and a mumblecore.
-Likewise, the New Wave greatly influences the new medium with independent films by emphasizing innovation, transforming old works into new experiences, and not focusing on what is tradition, the tradition of the quality.
+Likewise, the New Wave greatly influences the new medium with independent films by emphasizing innovation, transforming old works into new experiences, and not focusing on tradition, the tradition of quality.

 French New Wave is a movement of young people who would complain about the time’s film industry in contrast to the rejection of traditional rules.
 They are amazed by the new future, the new medium, and contemporary art in the art world.
 Besides France being the Mecca and the focal point of cinema, they launched this innovation of the lowest caste to dominate the French film scene.
 Europe, like the world, is affected by these young people.
 You can call it Japanese New Wave, Iranian New Wave, Paradox Cinema, Dogme 95, American New Wave, and many other movements.
 The rule launches a new game on a narrative containing thoughts, minimal actors, sufficient funds and immediately hits the streets.
-Tarantino is always referring to: you do not have to go to film school; just grab the camera and start performing right away.
+Tarantino constantly refers to: you do not have to go to film school; just grab the camera and start performing right away.

 Although always said to be the essence of the provocative aesthetic, raw, illogical, and full of domestic to cosmetic, the rejection of traditional rules of the French New Wave is the regeneration of all mediums.
 It does not only present an experimental mode of expression and production.
 New Wave is a refresh of the world order of art.
 This alternation of generations in French cinema began in post-war conditions.
 From a political and economic perspective, young people like Jean-Luc Godard and François Truffaut have indirectly stolen opportunities.
 They preserve old traditions but also find an institution of cinema as a universal art.